Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-12.md

 $$
 This probability is negligible since $d^{*}$ is polynomial in $\lambda$ (it is the number of blocks in a string that was written down by the attacker, who runs in polynomial time in $\lambda$ ).

-**to-do**
+>**to-do**
->Fine print: this works but modular multiplication is not fast.
+>*Fine print: this works but modular multiplication is not fast.
 If you want this to be fast, you would use a binary finite field.
 It is not so bad to describe what finite fields are, but doing so involves more polynomials.
-Then when you make polynomials whose coecients are finite field elements, it runs the risk of feeling like polynomials over polynomials (because at some level it is).
-Not sure how I will eventually deal with this.
+Then when you make polynomials whose coefficients are finite field elements, it runs the risk of feeling like polynomials over polynomials (because at some level it is).
+Not sure how I will eventually deal with this.*

 ### Carter-Wegman UHF-based MAC
 A UHF by itself is not a good MAC, even when its salt $s$ is kept secret.
 This is because the security of a MAC must hold even when the attacker sees the function's outputs, but a UHF provides security (blind collision-resistance) only when the attacker does not see the UHF outputs.